Computer-Vision-Engineer-Vivek/Custom-DeTr/README.md

 - Train DETR on this dataset!
 - Explain the additional questions above
 - Submit all the annotated images by 21st August.
 Dataset will be shared on 19th August.
-- The project is divided into 3 parts with 3 sequential submissions:
-- Submit (on the 7th day from today)  the questions asked above with a readme file explaining how you are going to solve this problem.
 - Submit (on the 20th day from today) the model trained for BBOX detection on your dataset (combined with stuff)
-- Submit (on the 30th day from today) the final model trained for segmentation on your model
 - You need to document your training process, and link separate (properly named) notebooks in the readme file along with notes for me to understand how you have trained your model.
 Your training logs MUST be available for review.
 - This is not a group assignment, and your code must not match any other student.
 - You need to document your training process, and link separate (properly named) notebooks in the readme file along with notes for me to understand how you have trained your model.
 Your training logs MUST be available for review.